 - Do what I need to take care of myself.

 - Enforce my own boundaries.

 - Express my truth while also considering the group field.

 - Honor experimental behavior as people “try things out” rather than insist on “getting it right.”

 - Support participation by choice.
 No group member is ever required to answer any question or reveal anything.

 When other group members are sharing or doing interactive work, I intend to listen with an open heart.
 I will be curious about their inner experience.
 If I feel bored or distracted without an obvious reason, or if this happens repeatedly, I will bring this up in the group and explore it.

 I intend to focus on my experience during the group rather than focusing on other people’s experience and issues.
 When I have a reaction to another person, I agree to empathize with the speaker and be honest about my internal reaction, without blaming or shaming them.
 I agree to speak directly to each person rather than talking about them.

-We make a clear distinction between internal work (level 3) and interactive work (level 4).
+We make a clear distinction between chit chat (level 1), meaningful conversations about there and then (level 2) intrapersonal work in the here and now (level 3) and interactive work (level 4).
 Level 4 means talking to another group member about my feelings toward them or about my relationship with them, or talking to the group about how I feel in the group.
-The primary focus of the group is on Level 4 work.
+The primary focus of the group is in the relational space of Level 4 work.